Download ❯ How to Start a Remote ELPAC Test Session K–2

 2. Open a video meeting with the student.

-3. Have the student turn on a web camera once the video meeting has started.
+3. Have the student turn on their web camera once the video meeting has started.

 4. Open the Teacher Answer Book PDF and share the screen with the student.